jonsag/piSchoolBell/README.md

 By pressing button 1, display will show:
 &nbsp;&nbsp;&nbsp;&nbsp;Line 1: days left in db, last date in db
 &nbsp;&nbsp;&nbsp;&nbsp;Line 2: IP-address
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If it shows 'Not connected' it has not been able to acquire an IP address.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The first character on line 2 shows if the unit can access internet.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If it is a '*' it is connected.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If it is a '-' it is not connected
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If it is a '-' it is not connected.

-Pressing button 2 will make the LCD go back to showing default info
+Pressing button 2 will make the LCD go back to showing default info.

 USE THE BELOW WITH CAUTION, NOT TESTED ENOUGH
 -----------------------------
 To dump database and logs to USB-stick:
 Format a stick to fat32 and label it 'PISCHOOLBEL'
-Insert into Pi
+Insert into Pi.
 &nbsp;&nbsp;&nbsp;&nbsp;Display will show:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The USBs label and drive letter
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;'USB mounted'
-Press button 3
+Press button 3.
 &nbsp;&nbsp;&nbsp;&nbsp;Display will confirm writing
 &nbsp;&nbsp;&nbsp;&nbsp;When finished display shows number of files written